HardlyDifficult/Tutorials/Quaternions.md

 A Quaternion is an axis-angle representation scaled in way which optimizes common calculations such as combining multiple rotations and interpolating between different rotation values.

 Quaternions are composed of 4 floats, like an Axis-Angle.
 The first three (x, y, z) are logically grouped into a vector component of the Quaternion and the last value (w) is the scalar component.
+In some of the math below, you'll see the implications of logically separating the components like this.

 Quaternion rotations must be normalized, meaning:

 ```csharp
 x * x + y * y + z * z + w * w == 1;
 ```

+Knowing the Quaternion rotations are normalized simplifies some of the math for using and manipulating Quaternions shown below.

 ### 3.1) Working with Quaternions in Unity